3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/control_flow.md

 ### Block scope

-We've seen that the scope in JavaScript changes often.
-In the case of **block statements**, there is no scope created.
+We have seen that the scope in JavaScript changes often.
+In the case of **block statements**, there is no scope.
+Therefore, if you use a variable with the same name in and outside of your block, the variable will be overwritten, as seen in the example below.

 ```javascript
 var x = 1;